-To protect users and domains from abusive behavior, Google sets limits for Calendar use.
+To protect users and domains from abusive behavior, Google sets limits for Google Calendar use.

 These limits are above the activity level of typical Calendar users, so most users won't exceed them.
 If you do exceed these limits, however, your Google Calendar might become read-only for a few hours.
 You can still view events when your calendar is read-only, but you can't create or edit events.